 If you are an international student in FBIT, you are required to get approval from the program coordinator prior to acceptance of placements.

 Merits of landing a placement

 Obtaining an internship helps you grow personally, professionally and skillfully.

 It expands your horizon and widens your perspective on your field of study.
 You will be able to learn and discover more from practicing your classroom knowledge in the industry.

-Fun fact!
-FBIT students who are able to successfully land and complete a co-op or internship placement have the liberty to decide whether or not they want to take part in the Capstone Study Program of the faculty.
+Fun fact: FBIT students who are able to successfully land—and complete—a co-op or internship placement have the liberty to decide whether or not they want to take part in the Capstone Study program.

 Helen completed two internship placements during her studies.
-One in her second year of study at the Royal Bank of Canada (RBC) as a Project Control Officer and the other placement in her third year of study at BDO Canada as an Accounting and Assurance intern.
+One in Year 2 at RBC as a Project Control Officer, and the other placement in Year 3 at BDO Canada as an Accounting and Assurance intern.